tasiogr/DeeplensWorkshop/Sentiment_Analysis.md

 Click on Create.
 This will create a table in your DynamoDB.

-**Step II- Create a role for cloud lambda function** (Optional step - skip this step if Role already exists)
+**Step II- Create a role for cloud Lambda function** (Optional step - skip this step if Role already exists)

 Go to [AWS Management console](https://console.aws.amazon.com/console/home?region=us-east-1) and search for IAM